For the dead do not remember you.

 The raging hormones here at Longshoreman’s Hall were in full throat tonight, noisily greeting the first lissome “card girl,” stepping in beneath the ropes of the ring.
 St. Michael recognized the blonde from one of the strip clubs.
 She might one day in the not-to-distant future being asking him for job, too.

 Then the two novice boxers came out of their respective corners to push each other around in an uninspired first round.
 The second round ended suddenly for the guy in white trunks, who was knocked cold by a phantom uppercut.

-During the break, Vince was approached by one of the SF police detectives working fraud-related cases.
+During the break, St. Michael was approached by one of the SF police detectives working fraud-related cases.

 “We understand that Mrs. Crocker paid you a visit today,” said the sergeant.
 “If she knows anything about her son’s whereabouts we’d like to have you share it with us.”